Are You Swag Foolish Or Swag Wise?

 Promotional products, also referred to as advertising specialties or sometimes "swag," are generally used to remind prospects and customers about a business and build favorable attention.
 However, they're not much good if misunderstood or deployed in the wrong way.

-Before proceeding, let me restate my most popular "mantra" that 1) Marketing is the process of securing the interest of potential new customers, 2) Sales is the process of converting those new leads into paying customers, and 3) Retention is the process of optimizing those relationships over time.
+Before proceeding, let me restate my most popular "mantra" that 1) Marketing is the process of securing the interest of potential new customers, 2) Sales is the process of converting those new leads into paying customers, and 3) Retention (aka customer service) is the process of optimizing those relationships over time.

 More often than not, promotional products are given to people who already know the company.
 That doesn't qualify as marketing -- or barely so!
 Giveaways serve to endear the company to people who already know and like them.
 In most instances, that makes them a sales tool, and in many instances, a retention tool.